 But one of His disciples, Judas Iscariot, Simon’s son, who would betray Him, said, 5 “Why was this fragrant oil not sold for three hundred denarii and given to the poor?”

 There was a general understanding that alabaster boxes carried weight and weren’t to be offered casually.
-It was for this reason that one of the disciples was outraged when she broke her alabaster box and anointed Jesus.
+It was for this reason that one of the disciples was outraged when Mary broke her alabaster box and anointed Jesus.
 He [Judas] was outraged because it was worth more and it had appeared as if she had wasted her oil.

 The truth is, there will be moments in our Christian walk, where the people around us will not understand some of the sacrifices we’ve made for Jesus.
 In their eyes, it would appear as if we have wasted our time, the years of our youth, money, energy, labour etc., because there is no physical profit or reward.
 They may not use the exact same words as Judas, but they might offer suggestions of where it could have been invested.